Psilocybe: Description

-Psilocybe fruit bodies are typically small, nondescript mushrooms with a typical "little brown mushroom" morphology.
-Macroscopically, they are characterized by their small to occasionally medium size, brown to yellow-brown coloration, with a typically hygrophanous cap, and a spore print-color that ranges from lilac-brown to dark purple-brown (though rusty-brown colored varieties are known in at least one species).
+Psilocybe fruit bodies are generally small, undistinguished mushrooms with a typical "little brown mushroom" morphology.
+Macroscopically, they are characterized by their small to occasionally medium size, brown to yellow-brown coloration, with a hygrophanous cap, and a spore print-color that ranges from lilac-brown to dark purple-brown (though rusty-brown colored varieties are known in at least one species).
 Hallucinogenic species typically have a blue-staining reaction when the fruit body is bruised.
-Microscopically, they are characterized by pileipellis with hyphae that run parallel to the pileus surface, forming a cutis, by their lack of chrysocystidia, and by spores that are smooth, ellipsoid to rhomboid to subhexagonal in shape, with a distinct apical germ pore.
+Microscopically, they are characterized by pileipellis with hyphae that run parallel to the pileus surface, forming a cutis, by their lack of chrysocystidia, and by spores which are smooth, ellipsoid to rhomboid to subhexagonal in shape, with a distinct apical germ pore.
 Ecologically, all species of Psilocybe are saprotrophs, growing on various kinds of decaying organic matter.

 Distribution and habitat

 Geographically, species in this genus are found throughout the world in most biomes.
 The greatest species diversity seems to be in the neotropics, from Mesoamerica through Brazil and Chile.
 Psilocybe are found in a variety of habitats and substrates.
 Many of the species found in temperate regions, such as Psilocybe cyanescens, seem to have an affinity for landscaped areas mulched with woodchips and are actually rather rare in natural settings removed from human habitation.
 Contrary to popular belief, only a minority of Psilocybe species, such as P. cubensis and P. subcubensis, grow directly on feces.
 Many other species are found in habitats such as mossy, grassy, or forest humus soils.
+Psilocybe arose about 65 million years ago.
+In 2023, two new Psilocybe species (Hymenogastraceae), P. ingeli and P. maluti, were described from southern Africa.